TIDAL Rising: This week’s 5 picks

 TIDAL Rising is a dedicated showcase for today’s emerging and independent artists.
-Curated by the TIDAL Editors, Rising highlights artists just beginning to make waves.
-We’re continuously updating the Rising section’s album and track lists, but each week we highlight five special picks you really shouldn’t miss out on.
+Curated by the TIDAL Editors, Rising highlights those artists just beginning to connect with their fanbase.
+The Rising section’s album and track lists are continuously updated, but each week we select five special picks you really shouldn’t miss out on.

 * * *